Hurricane man admits guilt to child porn charge

-HUNTINGTON — A Hurricane man faces a lengthy federal prison sentence after admitting to engaging in a sex with an underage girl and coercing her into sending pornographic images to him.
+HUNTINGTON — A Hurricane man faces a lengthy federal prison sentence after admitting to engaging in a sexual relationship with an underage girl and coercing her into sending child pornography to him.

 Christopher Charles Hirst, 26, of Hurricane, West Virginia, pleaded guilty to receipt of child pornography.
 He faces five to 20 years in prison at his May 11 sentencing.
 He will also be requested to register as a sex offender, once released from prison.